Tipser/slate/source/includes/_tipser-elements.md

 | className      | string  | custom CSS class name to apply                              | none    |

 <aside class="notice">
-ProductImage component will always take the 100% width and height of its parent container.
+ProductImage component will always expand to the 100% width and height of its parent container.
 </aside>

 ### Product Thumbnails